Key Takeaways

 Meeting Minutes Requirements

 Where should the board record the formal approval for dissolution to ensure legal and procedural clarity?
 The board must document this approval thoroughly in the official meeting minutes.
+Minnesota requires the corporation to keep records of all proceedings of its shareholders and board (Minn.
+Stat. § 302A.461, subd.
+2), and the minutes are that record.

 These minutes should explicitly detail the resolution passed, including the exact date and time, a clear statement of the dissolution decision, and the results of any shareholder voting involved.
 Recording the shareholder voting outcome is critical, as it validates compliance with governance protocols and confirms consensus.

-Additionally, the minutes should outline the dissolution timeline, specifying key milestones such as notification deadlines and asset liquidation phases.
+The minutes should outline the dissolution timeline, specifying key milestones such as notification deadlines and asset liquidation phases.
 Accurate, comprehensive meeting minutes serve as a legally binding record, providing transparency and supporting subsequent regulatory filings.

 Proper documentation ensures the dissolution process proceeds methodically and withstands potential legal scrutiny.